Choosing Systems Engineering and Operations Research isn’t taking the easy path; it’s taking the road less traveled.

 You’ll work with people, machines, materials, information, and energy, and learn to design and manage systems using scientific methods to make decisions.
 If you think that sounds like fun, you’re in the right place.

 As an undergraduate, you’ll get a head start if you have a strong background in higher mathematics and computer science.
-If you don’t, we can provide you with the foundation courses you need to declare a Systems Engineering major.
+If you don’t, we can provide you with the foundation courses you need to declare a Systems and industrial Engineering major.

 Admission to our graduate programs is competitive, and we maintain high standards.
 If you get an advanced degree from Mason’s Systems Engineering and Operations Research department, you’ll know you’ve accomplished something significant.